MPFBench: A Large Scale Dataset for SciML of Multi-Phase-Flows: Droplet and Bubble Dynamics

 \begin{itemize}[itemsep=0pt, leftmargin=*] \item \textbf{Sequence-to-field:} We set up three different input scenarios for subsets $S1$, $S2$, and $S3$.
 In these cases, the goal is to predict a single future time step given past information.
 The input consists of solution fields at: \begin{itemize} \item $t1$, which represents the first time snapshot in the reduced dataset. \item A short sequence from $t1$ to $t3$. \item A longer sequence from $t1$ to $t5$. \end{itemize}

 For each case, the model predicts the immediate next timestep in the reduced dataset, i.e., $t2$ for $S1$, $t4$ for $S2$, and $t6$ for $S3$.

 \item \textbf{Sequence-to-sequence:} In this case, the output is not a single time snapshot but a sequence of solutions.
 The goal is to predict multiple future time steps, capturing the evolving dynamics of the bubble rise.
 We input solution sequences of: \begin{itemize} \item $t1$ to $t3$, corresponding to the first three selected snapshots. \item $t1$ to $t5$, an extended sequence covering more temporal context. \item $t1$ to $t8$, further increasing the sequence length to capture longer-term dependencies. \end{itemize} For each case, the model predicts a sequence of three future timesteps.
-Specifically, the outputs for $S4$, $S5$, and $S6$ is a sequence of three time snapshots corresponding to the next solutions of each subset respectively. \end{itemize}
+Specifically, the outputs for $S4$, $S5$, and $S6$ are the next three consecutive time snapshots after the given input sequence. \end{itemize}

 This evaluation framework allows us to test the models' ability to generalize across different temporal dependencies ranging from short-term extrapolations in sequence-to-field tasks to longer-term sequence predictions in sequence-to-sequence tasks.